supervisely-ecosystem/convert-class-shape/README.md

 ### Step 5: App shuts down automatically

 Even if app is finished, you can always use it as a history: open it from tasks list in `Read Only` mode to check Input project, list of applied transformations and Output project.

-## Explanation

-- Result project name = original name + "(new shapes)" suffix

-- Your data is safe: app creates new project with modified classes and objects.
-The original project remains unchanged

-- Before converting `AnyShape` classes, you have to unpack it with another app - [Unpack Anyshape](https://github.com/supervisely-ecosystem/unpack-anyshape)

-- Colors of new classes will be generated randomly

-- Note: transformation from raster (bitmap) to vector (polygon) will result in huge number of points.
-App performs approximation to reduce the number.
-That can lead to slight loss of accuracy at borders.
-Special settings to control approximation will be released in next version.